chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 These definitions are used throughout the discussion:

-* **Chef resource or resource:** an element of the Chef DSL that represents or system componentor any other aspect of system state to be managed by Chef.
+* **Chef resource or resource:** an element of the Chef DSL that represents configuration, system components, or any other aspect of system state to be managed by Chef.
   The resource contains attributes that define the desired state, and an action that can be taken by a provider evaluating the resource such as one that changes the actual state of the system the desired state.
 State such as